|

 Solutions

-There are solutions to the problem of global warming.
-They are as
+There are solutions to the problem of global warming, some of which are

 + We must have a massive worldwide replanting of native trees in the areas in which they were